KustoszApp/docs/source/initial-setup.md

 Instructions provided below should be done only once, after initial installation of Kustosz.
 You don't need to repeat them after upgrading to newer version.

+Some installation methods perform some or all of actions listed below automatically, in which case you can skip them.

 ## Creating new user

 Kustosz supports only single user, and you need to create it to access the application.
 This can be done with following command: